sssooonnnggg/alpha_bleeding/README.md

 Usage: alpha_bleeding [INPUT] [OUPTUT]

 Arguments:
-  [INPUT]   Input image path to be processed
+    [INPUT] The path of the image to be fixed.
-  [OUPTUT]  Output image path, if not provided, replace the input image
+    [OUTPUT] The path where the fixed image will be saved.
+If an output path is not provided, the original input image will be replaced with the fixed one.
 ```

 ### Use as a lib